 They stopped at a sturdy little shop near the town square.
 The dusty, bustling, clattering interior contained the whole manufacturing process, from dressing and scutching the retted hemp to spinning and weaving it.

 One of the weavers sat down next to her, rubbing her hands together.
 Her joints were stiff and swollen from a lifetime of throwing the shuttle back and forth.
 “That’s some mighty fine fabric,” she murmured, her eyes as bright as diamonds.
-She wasn’t only referring to the leggings.
+She wasn’t only referring to the silk leggings.

 Ryô’s heart thumped in her chest.
 After a moment of nervous silence, she said, “They’re, um, the last good ones I own.”

 The old lady nodded.
-It occurred to Ryô that the best story she could tell about herself was the one people would naturally assume—that she was the daughter of a low-ranked official whose family had fallen on hard times.
+It occurred to Ryô that the best story she could tell about herself was the one people naturally assumed—that she was the daughter of a low-ranked official whose family had fallen on hard times.
 She had to work off the debt or be sold as an indentured servant—Haru was about her age; was that her story?—or become some old fart’s mistress.

 In the humiliating descent from the high city to the low city, the clothes were the last to go.
 As above the superficial as Ryô pretended to be, it still hurt remembering all those fine kimonos she’d left behind.

 Haru bartered the price of the leggings down to a few mon.
 Ryô hadn’t touched a one-mon coin before.
-Now she had a pocket full of them, and besides buying leggings, no concept of their purchasing power.
+Now she had a pocket full of them, and besides the buying of leggings, no real concept of their purchasing power.
 She left the shop in a daze.
 The abrupt blast of cold brought her to her senses.

 She said, “Oh, let’s check the bulletins,” and set off before Haru could object.